grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/troubleshooting.md

 ---
-title: "Troubleshooting eBPF installation"
+title: "Troubleshoot eBPF installation"
-menuTitle: "Troubleshooting"
+menuTitle: "Troubleshoot"
-description: "Troubleshooting Grafana eBPF installation"
+description: "Troubleshoot Grafana eBPF installation."
 weight: 40
 ---

-# Troubleshooting eBPF installation
+# Troubleshoot eBPF installation

+Learn how to troubleshoot and resolve eBPF installation issues.

-## Profiling interpreted languages
+## Profile interpreted languages

 Profiling interpreted languages like Ruby, JavaScript, etc., is not ideal using this implementation.
 The JIT-compiled methods in these languages are typically not in ELF file format, demanding additional steps for